orbitalquark/textadept/doc/manual.md

 ## Scintilla

 Textadept uses the [Scintilla][] editing component.
-The [buffer][] part of Textadept's API emulates the [Scintilla API][] so porting any C/C++ Scintilla calls to Lua should not be difficult.
+The [buffer][] and [view][] parts of
+Textadept's API emulate the [Scintilla API][] so porting any C/C++ Scintilla calls to Lua should not be difficult.

 [Scintilla]: http://scintilla.org
 [buffer]: api.html#buffer
+[view]: api.html#view
 [Scintilla API]: http://scintilla.org/ScintillaDoc.html

 ## Textadept Structure

-Because Textadept consists mainly of Lua, its Lua scripts have to be stored in an organized folder structure.

-### The *core* Directory
+Textadept's folder structure is organized as follows.

-The *core/* directory contains Textadept's core Lua modules.
+* *core/*: The *core/* directory contains Textadept's core Lua modules.
 These modules are essential for the application to run.
 They provide Textadept's Lua to C interface, event structure, file interactions, and localization.

-### The *lexers* Directory

-Lexer modules analyze source code for syntax highlighting. *lexers/* houses them.
+* *lexers/*: The *lexers/* directory houses the lexer modules that analyze source code for syntax highlighting.

-### The *modules* Directory

-*modules/* contains generic and language modules for editing text and source code.
+* *modules/*: The *modules/* directory contains generic and language modules for editing text and source code.

-### The *themes* Directory

-*themes/* has built-in themes that customize the look and feel of Textadept.
+* *themes/*: The *themes/* directory has built-in themes that customize the look and feel of Textadept.

-### The User Directory

-The *~/.textadept/* folder houses your preferences, Lua modules, themes, and user-data.
+* *~/.textadept/*: The *~/.textadept/* directory houses your preferences, Lua modules, themes, and user-data.
 This folder may contain *lexers/*, *modules/*, and *themes/* sub-directories.

-### GTK Directories

-GTK uses the *etc/*, *lib/*, and *share/* directories, which only appear in the Win32 and Mac OSX packages.
+* *etc/*, *lib/*, and *share/*: These directories are for GTK and only appear in the Windows and macOS packages.

 - - -